-Did you know that there's not much difference between cooking in a Dutch oven and a slow cooker?
-They're both essentially vessels to braise food, low and slow, and since the basic principles of each are about the same, recipes written for one can be adapted easily to the other.
-Here are five things to keep in mind when making a Dutch oven recipe in a slow cooker!
+Did you know that there's not much difference between braising in a Dutch oven and a slow cooker?
+They're both essentially vessels to cook food, low and slow, and since the basic principles of each are about the same, recipes written for one can be adapted easily to the other.
+Here are five things to keep in mind when making a Dutch oven recipe in a slow cooker.

 1. Use less liquid.

 Use 1/2 to 1 cup less liquid than called for in a Dutch oven recipe since a slow cooker is a closed cooking environment.
 Using the full amount of liquid means that the final sauce will be thinner, so start with less knowing that you can add more liquid toward the end as needed.

 2. Add vegetables like potatoes later.